qTip2/qTip2/docs/content.md

 jQuery([ ]), "String", true, false *(Default: false)*

 ### Overview
-Text/HTML which will appear inside the title's button element (e.g. close link) located to the right of the title content.
+Text/HTML which will appear inside the button element (i.e. close button or link) located by default at the top right of the tooltip or titlebar (if enabled).
 The button will close the tooltip when clicked.

 If it is set to *true* the default styled icon will be used.
-If a jQuery element is provided it will be used as the button and appended to the titlebar element.
+If a jQuery element is provided it will be used as the button and appended to the tooltip, or titlebar element
+(if enabled).
 Finally, if a string is provided it will be used as the buttons innerText and title/aria-title attributes.

 ### Examples
 Create another "About me" tooltip which opens on click and only hides when the title button is clicked